HowTo: Node Red - Create a user interface with dashboard nodes

 To do this, drag a dropdown node from the Node palette onto the Node Red configuration interface and double-click on it.

-The window shown will then appear.
-Here, as before with the other nodes, you can set the assigned group and tab as well as the size.
-Also, as before, the “label”.
-“Label” in this case means the label for the dropdown list on the actual dashboard.
-Under “Placeholder” you can configure a placeholder that will be displayed as long as no value has been selected in the drop-down list.
-Things only get really exciting in the “Options” section.
-Here you can configure the available options in your dropdown list.
-To do this, the name for the corresponding entry is set in the right column and the value of the corresponding entry is set in the left column.
-You can add further entries by clicking on “+option”.
-The order of the entries can also be changed using the three small horizontal lines on the left side of each entry.
+The displayed window then appears.
+As with the other nodes, the assigned group and tab as well as the size can be set here.
+As before, you can also set the "Label".
+In this case, "Label" means the name for the drop-down list on the actual dashboard.
+Under "Placeholder" you can configure a placeholder that is displayed as long as no value has been selected in the drop-down list.
+Things only get really exciting in the "Options" section.
+Here you can configure the available options for your drop-down list.
+To do this, the name for the corresponding entry is set in the right-hand column and the value of the corresponding entry is set in the left-hand column.
+You can add further entries by clicking on "+option".
+You can also change the order of the entries using the three small horizontal lines on the left-hand side of each entry.
 To do this, simply click on the lines in the entry you want to move and hold down the mouse button.
-By moving the mouse pointer up or down you can now reposition the marked entry.
-The remaining functions shown behave in the same way as already described for the “Button”.
+By moving the mouse pointer up or down, you can now reposition the selected entry.
+The other functions shown behave in exactly the same way as already described for the "Button".

 View the configured dropdown list on the dashboard.